EricFecteau/rust-data-analysis/src/1_start/crates.md

 ## DataFrame Interchange

-The [df_interchange](https://docs.rs/df-interchange/latest/df_interchange/) allows for seamless interoperability between any version of Polars (>=0.40) and any version of Arrow (>=54), including between versions of the same crate (e.g. Polars 0.40 to Polars 0.46), using the Arrow C Data Interchange format.
+The [df_interchange](https://docs.rs/df-interchange/latest/df_interchange/) crate allows for seamless interoperability between any version of Polars (>=0.40) and any version of Arrow (>=54), including between versions of the same crate (e.g. Polars 0.40 to Polars 0.46), using the Arrow C Data Interchange format.

 ## HypoRS